Last Updated on

 Try to put the focus on your landing pages toward a single call to action.
 The main goal you are looking to achieve.
 If your main goal is to get a free trial, don’t mix the message by offering a white paper for download or a “schedule a demo” link on the same page as you are offering the trial.
 Keep the focus on the main goal and watch your conversions skyrocket.

-In relation to maximizing above the fold of the page you need to make sure you have a clear call to action there as well.
+In relation to maximizing above the fold of the page, you need to make sure you have a clear call to action there as well.
 Don’t make your visitors scroll to find out what you want them to do next.

 3. Clear benefit, end result, and messaging

 Use short blurbs and images to break up the page.
-Leverage bullets where you can and even mix in video if it makes sense for your market and offer.
+Leverage bullets where you can and even mix in a video if it makes sense for your market and offer.

 Our 4th rule in creating landing pages that convert is none other than adding proof elements.
-Nobody wants to be first so be sure to leverage various elements throughout the page that shows that others have achieved the results you are claiming they will get with your messaging.
+Nobody wants to be first so be sure to leverage various elements throughout the page that show that others have achieved the results you are claiming they will get with your messaging.
 You can use testimonials, awards, happy client logos, or media mentions.
-Sprinkle them in throughout your landing page.
+Sprinkle them throughout your landing page.

 We have case studies that have shown as high as 289% improvement by just incorporating various proof elements into a page.